mParticle/docs/src/pages/developers/migration/segment/index.md

 ### Backfilling Data

-If you would like to backfill your data into the mParticle Identiy, Profile, and Audience systems, [you can use the "historical" endpoint](/developers/server/http/#v2bulkeventshistorical).
+If you would like to backfill your data into the mParticle Identity, Profile, and Audience systems, [you can use the "historical" endpoint](/developers/server/http/#v2bulkeventshistorical).

 ## Client-Side Integration

-mParticle offers open-source libraries for many platforms and supports the most popular package managers:
+mParticle offers open-source SDKs for many client-side platforms and frameworks:

 - [iOS Quickstart Guide](/developers/sdk/ios/getting-started/)
 - [Android Quickstart Guide](/developers/sdk/android/getting-started/)